-Whilst in the Baroque period a wide range of bowed string instruments had been used, including various types of viol (a fretted string instrument), the string section was now standardised and limited to the four main instruments that we see in orchestras today: violin, viola, cello and double bass.
+Whilst in the Baroque period a wide range of bowed string instruments had been used, including various types of viol (a fretted string instrument), the string section was now standardized and limited to the four main instruments that we see in orchestras today: violin, viola, cello, and double bass.

 Woodwind and brass sections by this point shared some common ground with modern orchestras, but there were some instruments played then which are now rarely seen.